ahmedeleven/suupala-backend/README.md

 ````
-# Project Name
+# Suupala

 ## Description
 This project is a web application that allows users to register, log in, and manage their items.
-It also includes functionality to generate recipes based on the items in the user's fridge.
+The main functionality of the project is to generate recipes using AI based on the items in the user's fridge.

 ## Features
 - User registration and login